 Depigmented areas are at much higher risk for skin cancer.

-For some, vitiligo can cause social distress, affecting quality of life.
-Cognitive-behavioral therapy can be used to:
+For some, vitiligo can cause social distress or anxiety, which affects quality of life.
+Counseling or cognitive-behavioral therapy or can be used to:

 American Academy of Dermatology